How Many Hours Should A Pregnant Woman Sleep?

 Second Trimester

 During the second trimester of your pregnancy, your sleep may actually improve from what it was in the first trimester.
+The progesterone spike from the first trimester has mostly leveled off, rising much more slowly now, and morning sickness should largely subside.

 Your body is now used to the changes that started in the first three months, so you may feel more energetic.
 Don’t let this new-found energy disrupt your good sleep habits!

-Resist the temptation to pack your day full of activity just because you feel better.
+Also, resist the temptation to pack your day full of activity just because you feel better.
 And, by all means, continue to get as much sleep as possible.

 Third Trimester

 The third trimester is the toughest of the three when it comes to the question of how many hours a pregnant woman should sleep each night.
+Your baby bump takes up the larger part of the bed, and finding a good position (and sometimes repositioning during the night) is not easy.

 From back pain to trouble getting comfortable to your little one kicking at odd hours, the last three months are full of problems that will keep you from getting the eight to 10 hours of sleep you need to feel your best.